apify/apify-docs/sources/academy/webscraping/switching_to_typescript/using_types.md

 };
 ```

-Just like with the parameters in the function from last lesson, and similar to variables, these parameters can be annotated with a colon (`:`) and a type name.
+Just like with the parameters in the function from the last lesson, and similar to variables, these parameters can be annotated with a colon (`:`) and a type name.
 In this case, we are expecting two strings into this function.

 ```ts
 const totalLengthIsGreaterThan10 = (string1: string, string2: string) => {